ckundo/a11y-testing-vms/README.md

-# Testing screen reader accessibility with IE on OS X
+# Test screen reader accessibility with IE on OS X
 How to configure a VirtualBox Windows VM for testing accessibility on OS X

 ## Host machine setup